econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 In order to make a call with this account, you'll have to use this client.
 You will have to use multiple clients **and it is important not to mix them up**.

-Next, we'll fund the accounts with some example coins (eAPT and eUSDC).
+Next, we'll fund the accounts with some example coins (🚀 and 💩).
 To do so, we use the `fund` helper function (you can find its definition in the script's source).

 Now that that's out of the way, we'll register the account to the market.